web-infra-dev/midscene/apps/site/docs/en/cli.md

 # Command Line Tools

 `@midscene/cli` is the command line version of Midscene.
+You can use it to run

 It is suitable for executing very simple tasks.
 For example, you can write a one-line npm script to check if the build result can launch normally, or extract some data from the web page and write the result into a JSON file.

 :::info Demo Project
 you can check the demo project of command line tools here: [https://github.com/web-infra-dev/midscene-example/blob/main/command-line](https://github.com/web-infra-dev/midscene-example/blob/main/command-line)